Jan. 6 panel moves against Bannon, sets contempt vote

 The showdown with Bannon is just one facet of a broad and escalating congressional inquiry, with 19 subpoenas issued so far and thousands of pages of documents flowing to the committee and its staff.
 Challenging Bannon’s defiance is a crucial step for the panel, whose members are vowing to restore the force of congressional subpoenas after they were routinely flouted during Trump’s time in office.

-The committee had scheduled a Thursday deposition with Bannon, but his lawyer said that Trump had directed him not to comply, citing information that was potentially protected by executive privileges afforded to a president.
-Bannon also failed to provide documents to the panel by a deadline last week.
+The committee had scheduled a Thursday deposition with Bannon, but his lawyer said Trump had directed him not to comply, citing information that was potentially protected by executive privileges afforded to a president.
+Bannon, who was not a White House staffer on Jan.
+6, also failed to provide documents to the panel by a deadline last week.

 Still, the committee could end up stymied again after years of Trump administration officials refusing to cooperate with Congress.
 The longtime Trump adviser similarly defied a subpoena during a GOP-led investigation into Trump’s Russia ties in 2018, but the House did not move to hold him into contempt.